ramonornela/configuration/README.md

 # ConfigModule

-This allow define configuration in the app with object, file json (local or external) or custom strategy
+This allow define configuration in the app with object, file json (local or external) or custom strategy (ex: yaml)

 ## Using  in an Ionic 2 app